 - Vatican Express | Approx. 2.5 hours; visits the Vatican Museums, Sistine Chapel, and Saint Peter’s Basilica and square; access an hour before regular opening times; skip the line into St. Peter’s.

 - Ancient Rome | Approx. 3 hours; visits the Colosseum, Palatine Hill, the Roman Forum; and skips all the lines.

 - Rome in a Day | Approx. 8 hours; visits the Colosseum, Roman Forum, Vittoriano, Trevi Fountain, Pantheon, Piazza Navona, Vatican Museums, Sistine Chapel, and Saint Peter’s Basilica.
 That’s basically all of my 2 days in Rome in one exhausting day.
 I imagine you would just wear roller skates the whole time?
 Please advise.

 - Private Day Tour of Rome | Approx. 7 hours; visits the Colosseum, Vatican Museums, Sistine Chapel, St. Peter’s Basilica, Spanish Steps, Trevi Fountain, Pantheon, Piazza Navona, and more.
 Another busy day but it’s a private tour so you have your own tour guide and still get to skip all the lines.
 Priceless!

 2 DAYS IN ROME // DAY 1

-Some things about Day One: Yes, all six of these spots are on the same tour.
-Also, Day One is the only day that requires an organized tour.
+Some things about Day One of 2 days in Rome: Day One is the only day that requires an organized tour.
 Day Two is a list of self-guided spots that you can do at your own pace.
 I recommend the organized mega tour for the first day so you can relax a bit on the second.
 There is a method to this madness!

 NEED TO KNOW // VATICAN MUSEUM: